kny5/fabacademy_antonio_anaya/docs/assignments/week10.md

 3. Place the cathode (screw driver) in the VREF potentiometer and the ground probe in the bottom left GND pin.
 4. Turn the potentiometer clockwise to increase and anti-clockwise to decrease the VREF.

+This method helped me to reduce a crancky noise in the motors and overheating of the driver controller board.
+I have tried also to reduce the length of the cables to reduce the noise but this VREF method work fine at the end.

 #### Steps per millimeter for belt driven systems